Volunteering with Douglas County Emergency Management (DCEM)

-Douglas County Emergency Management is tasked with many responsibilities according to the Local Emergency Operations Plan.
+Douglas County Emergency Management is tasked with many responsibilities according to the Local Emergency Operations Plan as well as local, state and federal laws and regulations.
 In order to appropriately fulfill some of these responsibilities, the services of volunteers are needed.

 Emergency Volunteers help people prevent, prepare for, respond to and recover from emergencies.
 Douglas County Emergency Management (DCEM) offers a variety of volunteer opportunities.
 Much of this training is free.
 So whether you love the weather, are an amateur radio operator, or just want to be better prepared and help before, during and after disasters DCEM has three distinct ways to serve your community.

 - Skywarn volunteers are authorized as weather spotters who report severe weather activity threatening Douglas County.

 - The Auxiliary Communications Team (ACT) volunteers are licensed amateur radio operations who provide alternative communications capabilities.

 - The Community Emergency Response Team (CERT) is a positive and realistic approach to emergency situations where initially ordinary citizens will be on their own and their actions can make a difference.
 Through this training, citizens will learn to suppress small fires, perform light search and rescue, shut off utilities (gas, water, electricity), provide basic first aid, and organize spontaneous volunteers until professional emergency responders arrive.

 - Outreach and Community Events: Volunteers educate citizens on potential disasters and how to become better prepared.

 - Planned Events or Emergencies: Volunteers can be trained to deploy and staff accountability equipment to scan in and out event or emergency personnel and equipment.